 Keep in mind that the Fright Lane Pass does not include admission to the park, nor Fast Lane perks.

 You do not want to miss the CornStalkers Scarezone.
-It opens at 8 p.m. on Fridays and Saturdays, so try to go as early as possible to avoid the long line.
+It opens at 8 p.m. on Fridays and Saturdays (will open on Sundays at 7 p.m. and Thursdays at 8 p.m. in October), so try to go as early as possible to avoid the long line.

 The CornStalkers scarezone takes you through disorienting, twisted paths with evil beings lurking amongst the field.
 It’s absolutely terrifying and a HalloWeekends must do!

 12. Visit All of The Scare Zones for The Ultimate Experience